FabianGosebrink/offering-solutions-html/homepage/content/blog/2018-03-10-create-build-pipeline-for-angular-and-aspnetcore-app-with-visual-studio-team-services.md

 ...
 ```

-and until here we came away with not caring about that because we only have _one_ ASP.NET Core project on it, so we could walk on with the wildcars `**/*.csproj` for example.
+and until here we came away with not caring about that because we only have _one_ ASP.NET Core project on it, so we could walk on with the wildcards `**/*.csproj` for example.
 For the client side however it is better to use the specific paths to point to a specific angular folder created with the cli.

 So lets add a new phase for the client side build and add three tasks to it.
 Let's go!